osvfelices/pulse/templates/react-tailwind/README.md

 Two different commands for different purposes:

 - `npm run dev` - Starts the Vite dev server for your web app
-- `pulse myfile.pulse` - Runs a standalone Pulse file from the command line
+- `pulse myfile.pls` - Runs a standalone Pulse file from the command line

-The `pulse` CLI is for running `.pulse` files directly, not for starting web servers.
+The `pulse` CLI is for running `.pls` files directly, not for starting web servers.

 ## selectCase Requirement